ropensci/qualtRics/README.md

 - Follow the style guide from Hadley Wickham's [R Packages](http://r-pkgs.had.co.nz)
 - All contributions must be consistent with the package license (GPL-3)
 - Submit contributions as a pull request.
 Clearly state what the changes are and try to keep the number of changes per pull request as low as possible.
+- If you make big changes, add your name to the 'Author' field.

 ### Related work